sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 - Using the `if-else` construct.
 - Using pattern matching.

-The first option is more simple & straightforward but limited, while the second one is slightly more elaborate, but much more powerful in terms of reach & capabilities.
+The first option is more simple & straightforward but limited, while the second one is slightly more elaborate but much more powerful regarding reach & capabilities.

 Let us look at both.

 ## 1. Conditionals
 Conditionals in Scala are mostly used to evaluate simple single statements.
-They consist of a simple `if-else` structure, and can be nested if we need more conditions, although this is discouraged in favor of pattern matching.
+They consist of a simple `if-else` structure and can be nested if we need more conditions, although this is discouraged in favor of pattern matching.

 Conditional statements can be written using two different ways: